Challenges to Managing Virtual Teams and How to Overcome Them

 Communication is key in any workplace—especially one where most interactions occur via email, chat, or calls.
 Ensuring a free flow of accurate information throughout your company’s structure means hiring the right people, fostering a communicative culture, and using the right tools for the job.

 "Close attention to relationship-building and a process to ensure good communication is really important.
-When the group or the organization has a strong culture that supports collaboration, this can stand in for many of the detailed steps—it really helps,” said Jennifer Stine, former head of executive and professional education at Massachusetts Institute of Technology and co-instructor of Managing Virtual Teams for High Performance.
+When the group or the organization has a strong culture that supports collaboration, this can stand in for many of the detailed steps—it really helps,” said Jennifer Stine, former head of executive and professional education at Massachusetts Institute of Technology.

 Solution: Hire the Right People